JRMurr/roc2nix/README.md

 ## TODO
+- [ ] add lang specific builders for platforms/a way to take in a compile platform derivation and merge it with roc platform code
 - [ ] support specifying a nix expression as a dep instead of just the url
 - [ ] actually verify the blake3 checksum. (since we untar roc wont do this for us).
 Maybe roc could support local tar balls?
 - [ ] allow specifying a specific file to build + outputted binary name